Win… a Balti Bowl & Balti Spice Kit

 • 1 teaspoon vinegar

-2. Heat 1 Tablespoon of ghee to a medium heat.
+2. Heat the ghee to a medium heat.
 While it is heating up mix the Spice Mix with the vinegar and enough water to form a sloppy paste.

-5. Add the Spice Mix paste and cook for 2 minutes.
-It should now be thick and gloopy.
+5. Add the chicken and cook for 5 minutes.

 CHEF’S TIP